Home Warranty Septic System Coverage: What's Covered & Is It Worth It?

 See what plans you qualify for in less than 2 minutes

 The good news: septic add-ons are relatively affordable compared to the cost of an actual repair.
-The table below shows what major home warranty providers charge for septic coverage in 2026.
+Septic add-ons typically run $4 to $15 per month, with premium tiers running higher.
+The table below shows what major home warranty providers charge in 2026.

-Liberty Home Guard ~$149.99/year Pumping warranty, repair/replacement for breakdowns
+Liberty Home Guard ~$7 to $15/month (est.) Pumping warranty, repair/replacement for breakdowns

-First American Part of optional system add-on Full septic system add-on available
+First American Part of optional add-on Full septic system add-on available

 AFC Home Warranty Varies by plan Septic system coverage available